 Hempcrete is mostly used as a construction and insulating material.

-Industrial hemp is legally allowed to use as a raw material for the manufacture of hempcrete (because industrial hemp is not marijuana species of cannabis party).
+Industrial hemp is legally allowed to use as a raw material for the manufacture of hempcrete (because industrial hemp is not marijuana but is a species of Cannabis Sativa Plant).
 Only 0.3% of marijuana is present in industrial hemp.

 1.1.
 Features of Hempcrete